mozilla/experimenter-docs/docs/jetstream/outcomes.md

 * The optional top-level `default_metrics` field, which specifies the metrics that will be showed at the top of the visualization page as the "primary metrics"
 * One or more `metrics` blocks that describe the metrics to compute, and any supporting `data_source`s as necessary.

-The configuration languge is identical to the custom experiment configuration language described in [Configuring Jetstream].
+The configuration language is identical to the custom experiment configuration language described in [Configuring Jetstream].

 Opening a pull request to `jetstream-config` with an Outcome definition will cause it to be validated.
 If it passes, a data scientist can merge the Outcome definition without additional review.